dapangmao/Blog/Deploy a minimal Spark cluster/post.md

 1. Intranet speed

    The cluster should easily copy the data from one server to another.
 MapReduce always shuffles a large chunk of data  throughout the HDFS.
-The hard disk should be SSD.
+It's best that the hard disk is SSD.

 2. Elasticity and scalability